-This plan starts on September 22th, 2018, If you want to get faster before then, check out our MTB Training Plans!
+This plan starts in September of 2019, If you want to get faster before then, check out our MTB Training Plans!

 Iceman Cometh has a few key features which this training plan focuses on.
 Of course, the biggest variable is the weather which can be anywhere from 70 degrees to 20 degrees and 6 inches of snow or anything in between.
 Each week has a training day dedicated to skills.
 You should look to ride in different trail conditions such as sand and mud so you will be ready and confident.

 Iceman is said to be a road racer’s course with all the two track and dirt roads.
 You will need a huge aerobic engine as you will be spending a lot of time riding as close to your FTP as possible while being able to make those anaerobic efforts getting over the short steep climbs.